Research Use Only

 PubChem ID: 92432

-Melanotan 2 has been investigated in melanocortin receptor research and pigmentation pathway studies, with particular focus on receptor selectivity, signaling cascades, and downstream biological responses in controlled experimental settings.
-Research has explored its interactions with multiple melanocortin receptor subtypes and associated cellular mechanisms.
+Melanotan II has been investigated in peptide-receptor research and pigmentation pathway studies, with particular focus on target selectivity, signaling cascades, and downstream biological responses in controlled experimental settings.
+Research has explored its interactions with multiple target receptor subtypes and associated molecular mechanisms.

 Key Areas of Research:

-Together, these investigations provide insight into melanocortin receptor biology and pigmentation regulation.
-Through its multi-receptor activity, MT-2 serves as a research tool for examining melanocortin signaling systems, receptor-ligand interactions, and downstream cellular responses in experimental melanocyte and receptor expression models.
+Together, these investigations provide insight into peptide-receptor biology and pigmentation pathway regulation.
+Through its multi-target activity, MT-II serves as a research tool for examining signaling systems, receptor-ligand interactions, and downstream molecular responses in experimental pigmentation and receptor expression models.